hyrodium/BasicBSpline.jl/docs/src/math.md

 # Mathematical properties of B-spline

 ## Introduction
-[B-spline](https://en.wikipedia.org/wiki/B-spline) is a mathematical object, and it has a lot of application(e.g. [NURBS](https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline), [IGA](https://en.wikipedia.org/wiki/Isogeometric_analysis)).
+[B-spline](https://en.wikipedia.org/wiki/B-spline) is a mathematical object, and it has a lot of application. (e.g. [NURBS](https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline), [IGA](https://en.wikipedia.org/wiki/Isogeometric_analysis))

 In this page, we'll explain the mathematical definition and property of B-spline with Julia code.

-Before running the following code, do not forget importing the package:
+Before running the following code, you need to import the package:
 ```@example
 using BasicBSpline
 ```

 ### Notice
 * A book ["Geometric Modeling with Splines"](https://www.routledge.com/p/book/9780367447243) by Elaine Cohen, Richard F. Riesenfeld, Gershon Elber is really recommended.
-* **Some of notations in this page are my original**, but these are well-considered results.
+* **Some of notations in this page are our original**, but these are well-considered results.

 ## Knot vector